pzhaojohnson/rnacanvas.points.oopified/README.md

 ## `RelativePoint`

+The `RelativePoint` class
-A point expressed relative to a reference point.
+represents a point that is expressed relative to a reference point.

 ```javascript
 var refP; // reference point